itarverne/grunt-compress-images/README.md

 ## The "compress-images" task

 ### Overview
-In your project's Gruntfile, add a section named `compress-images` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `compressImages` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({